Limiting weak-type behaviors for factional maximal operators and fractional integrals with rough kernel: Abstract

 \section{Abstract}

 By a reduction method, the limiting weak-type behaviors of factional maximal operators and fractional integrals are established without any smoothness assumption on the kernel, which essentially improve and extend previous results.
+As a byproduct, we characterize the boundedness of several operators by the membership of their kernel in Lebesgue space on sphere.

-\subjclass[2010]{42B20; 42B25.}
+\subjclass[2010]{42B25; 42B20.}